rsagar024/movie-app/README.md

-# movie_app: A Flutter App for Exploring Movies
+# Movie App : A Flutter App for Exploring Movies

-This repository provides the source code for movie_app, a Flutter application designed to offer a delightful movie exploration experience.
-Get ready to discover, browse, and learn about movies you'll love!
+Movie App is a Flutter application designed to offer a delightful movie exploration experience on both Android and iOS!

-Features
+## Features

-    Discover new movies: Explore a curated list of popular and trending movies.
+1. Discover new movies: Explore a curated list of popular and trending movies.
-    Search for specific titles: Find the exact movie you're looking for using our robust search functionality.
+2. Search for specific titles: Find the exact movie you're looking for using our robust search functionality.
-    Detailed movie information: View a rich overview of each movie, including synopsis, cast, crew, ratings, and more.
+3. Detailed movie information: View a rich overview of each movie, including synopsis, cast, crew, ratings, and more.
-    Beautiful UI: Enjoy a visually appealing and user-friendly interface.
-(Consider adding screenshots here!)
+4. Beautiful UI: Enjoy a visually appealing and user-friendly interface.
-    Additional features (optional):
+5. Additional features (optional):
-        Watch trailers (if supported by API)
-        Mark movies as favorites
+	* Mark movies as favorites
-        Personalized recommendations
+        * Personalized recommendations

+## Extra Feature

-While these are the core functionalities, feel free to customize and expand upon them to create your own unique movie app experience!
+Feel free to customize and expand upon the core functionalities to create your unique movie app experience!

+## Tech Used
+**Server**: Firebase Auth, Firestore, Cloud Storage, Email Sign In, SQLite, Local Notificaltion

+**Client**: Flutter

-Getting Started
+## Getting Started

-Prerequisites
+### Prerequisites

-    Flutter SDK: Ensure you have the latest Flutter SDK installed following the official guide: [invalid URL removed]
+* **Flutter SDK**: Ensure you have the latest Flutter SDK installed following the official guide.

-Installation
+### Installation

-    Clone this repository: git clone https://github.com/rsagar024/movie_app.git
+1. Clone this repository: `git clone https://github.com/rsagar024/movie_app.git`
-    Navigate to the project directory: cd movie_app Install dependencies: flutter pub get
+2. Navigate to the project directory: `cd movie_app`
+3. Install dependencies: `flutter pub get`

-Running the App
+### Running the App

-    Open a terminal in the project directory.
+1. Open a terminal in the project directory.
-    Start the development server: flutter run
+2. Start the development server: `flutter run`

-This will launch the movie_app on your connected device or emulator.
+This will launch Movie App on your connected device or emulator.

-Contributing
+## Contributing

 We welcome your contributions!
 If you have ideas for improvement, bug fixes, or feature enhancements, please feel free to create a pull request.

-Here are some guidelines for contributing:
+### Contribution Guidelines

-    Fork this repository.
+1. Fork this repository.
-    Create a new branch for your changes.
+2. Create a new branch for your changes.
-    Implement your modifications and add relevant tests.
+3. Implement your modifications and add relevant tests.
-    Ensure your code adheres to the project's style guidelines (if any).
+4. Ensure your code adheres to the project's style guidelines (if any).
-    Submit a pull request with a clear description of your changes.
+5. Submit a pull request with a clear description of your changes.

-We appreciate your willingness to contribute to the movie_app project!
+We appreciate your willingness to contribute to the Movie App project!

+## feedback

+If you have any feedback or suggestions, please reach out to:

+ssahu4053@gmail.com